rbagd/rbagd.github.io/_posts/2015-07-10-seasonal-time-series-adjustment.markdown

 Some more discussion on `X11` and seasonal adjustment is available [here][gomezmaravall].
 More on filters can be found [here][filterinfo].
 Information on `TRAMO/SEATS` is available on its [website][tramoseats].

 Currently, there are two main software packages implementing above described methods.
 Others also exist but are likely to be not free.
 [X-13ARIMA-SEATS][x13] maintained by U.S. Census Bureau is based on `X11` method and its improvements but also implements `SEATS`.
-Alternatively, [`JDemetra+`][demetra] maintained by National Bank of Belgium and Eurostat provides a `Java`-based implementation for all of the above methods. `JDemetra+` is well done, cross-platform and provides plenty of point and click options to work with your time series, although documentation is quite seriously lacking.
+Alternatively, [`JDemetra+`][demetra] maintained by National Bank of Belgium and Eurostat provides a `Java`-based implementation for all the above methods. `JDemetra+` is well done, cross-platform and provides plenty of point and click options to work with your time series, although documentation is quite seriously lacking.
 On the other hand, `X-13ARIMA-SEATS` does not come with a `GUI` unless you are on `Windows` but has an excellent [reference manual][x13manual].
 An advantage for the latter is also the possibility to remain within the `R` universe.

 In `R`, two packages provide an interface to `X-13ARIMA-SEATS` software: [`seasonal`][cranseasonal] and [`x12`][cranx12].
 Additionally, the latter has a GUI via [`x12GUI`][cranx12gui] package providing some button clicking options.